KEINOS/go-pallet/README.md

 // Print the occurrences of each color channel's shade level.
 //   <channel>[<shade level>] = <occurrence>
-// If a red pixel with max-opacity (R,G,B,A=255,0,0,255) appeared twice in
+// For example if a red pixel with max-opacity (R,G,B,A=255,0,0,255)
-// an image then it will be:
+// appeared twice in an image then it will be:
 //   r[255]=2, g[0]=2, b[0]=2, a[255]=2
 fmt.Printf("r[0]=%v, r[255]=%v\n", hist.R[0], hist.R[255])
 fmt.Printf("g[0]=%v, g[255]=%v\n", hist.G[0], hist.G[255])